cf73/ces2021/content/collections/pages/visit-ces.md

         content:
           -
             type: text
             text: 'Welcome to our community!
 In-person tours are available from October 1 to January 31, annually.
-During your tour with the Admissions Director, you will be able to learn more about the school, observe classrooms and teacher/child interactions, and meet with the Director and/or Assistant Director of our school.
+During your tour with the Admissions Director, you will be able to learn more about the school, observe classrooms and teacher/child interactions, and meet with the Director of our school.
 We ask that all families submit an application before their tour date.'
       -
         type: paragraph
         content: